 3. Enable a channel-less customer journey

 As journeys are defined, use the enterprise workflow platform to expose the same journey to each channel of interest.
 Activate channel-less journeys through a workflow platform that sits above the business units and legacy platforms.
-Triggers and actions can be automated or semi-automated to enable a more cohesive experience that doesn’t take years to build.
-Being able to expose the journey to any channel doesn’t only enrich each channel’s capabilities, but it also allows customers to move from one to another seamlessly within the same journey.
+Triggers and actions can be automated or semi-automated to enable seamless experiences that don't take years to build.
+Being able to expose the journey to any channel doesn’t only enrich each channel’s capabilities, but it also allows you to meet customer expectations on being able to move from one to another within the same journey.

-Organizations can then monitor real-time customer behavior and automatically map individual journeys by need, tying back to digital touchpoints, customer records, interaction history, and other relevant data regardless of channel or even business unit.
+Organizations can then monitor real-time customer behavior and automatically map individual journeys by need, tying back to digital touchpoints, customer records, interaction history, pain points, and other relevant voice of the customer data regardless of channel or even business unit.